Blendify/blender-manual/trunk/blender_docs/manual/compositing/types/color/z_combine.rst

 Use Alpha
    The chosen Image pixel alpha channel is also carried over.
-   If a pixel is partially or totally transparent, the result of the Z-Combine will also be partially transparent;
+   If a pixel is partially or totally transparent, the result of the Z Combine will also be partially transparent;
    in which case the background image will show through the foreground (chosen) pixel.
 Anti-Alias Z
    Applies :term:`Anti-Aliasing` to avoid artifacts at sharp edges or areas with a high contrast.